コノム konomu's notebook

 Emphasis → “How is it Emphasized?”

-We’ll take a look at the rules that govern these principles in chapters 2 through 6.
+We’ll take a look at the rules that govern these principles in Chapters 3 through 6.

 Simplified flowchart

-Because of all of the shortcuts we’ve made here, I can’t guarantee that this chart will always lead to the actual usage of は/が.
-This is partly because it doesn’t account for some rules that you’ll read about in the next sections, and partly because usage of は/が is mostly, but not entirely predictable.
-Even in the full flowchart model, this is unavoidable, since it won’t always be clear which path to take.
+This chart doesn’t always lead to the actual usage of は/が, partly because it doesn’t account for some rules that you’ll read about in the next sections, and partly because usage of は/が is mostly, but not entirely predictable.

 EXTRA: The Unpredictability of は and が